Spy Kids (film): Critical response

-On Rotten Tomatoes, Spy Kids has a 93% approval rating based on 129 reviews and an average rating of 7.2/10.
-The site's critical consensus reads: "A kinetic and fun movie that's sure to thrill children of all ages".
-On Metacritic it has a score of 71 out of 100 based on 27 reviews, indicating "generally favorable reviews".
+On Rotten Tomatoes, Spy Kids holds an approval rating of 92% based on 132 reviews and an average rating of 7.3/10.
+The site's critical consensus reads: "A kinetic and fun movie that's sure to thrill children of all ages."
+On Metacritic it has a weighted average score of 71 out of 100 based on 27 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave it 3.5 out of 4 stars and called it "a treasure".
 He wrote: "Movies like Spy Kids are so rare.
 Families are often reduced to attending scatological dumber-and-dumbest movies like See Spot Run--movies that teach vulgarity as a value.
 Spy Kids is an intelligent, upbeat, happy movie that is not about the comedy of embarrassment, that does not have anybody rolling around in dog poop, that would rather find out what it can accomplish than what it can get away with".
 Mick LaSalle of the San Francisco Chronicle wrote: "It's entertaining and inoffensive, a rare combination in kids' films, which are usually neither".
 Lael Loewenstein of Variety observed: "A full-blown fantasy-action adventure that also strenuously underscores the importance of family, Spy Kids is determined to take no prisoners in the under-12 demographic, a goal it sometimes dazzlingly achieves.
 Robert Rodriguez's film, in which two kids become real spies to save the world from a mad genius, fulfills kids' empowerment fantasies and features enough techno-wizardry and cool f/x to satisfy those weaned on videogames".

 Accolades

 Legacy

 Retrospective pieces consider Spy Kids significant in 2001 for starring a Latino secret-agent family.
 Shalhoub added other reasons it was a unique family film: "I don't think there was anything ever like this before.
 So it had that whole component going for it, too.
 It was comedic.
 It was a little creepy in places.
 I think it had a bit of a darker side.
 It just checked a lot of boxes".

 Vulture writer Iana Murray positively described Spy Kids, with oddities like the Thumb-Thumbs, as an example of an era where films "could just be weird without having to explain themselves".
-She called Shalhoub's performance of the best in the film, reasoning he plays "everything so hilariously straight-faced that it only enhances the chaos around him".
+She called Shalhoub's performance of Alexander the best in the film, reasoning he plays "everything so hilariously straight-faced that it only enhances the chaos around him".